Received as of July 1, 2019

 Nancy Anderson Hamming retired from the practice of pediatric ophthalmology.
 She served as head of Pediatric Ophthalmology at Rush University in Chicago while working in private practice in Gurnee and Lake Forest, Ill.
 She also completed an eight-year term as a director for the American Board of Ophthalmology and presided as chair during her tenure on the board.

 Thomas Johnson received the University of Wisconsin-Madison, Department of Geoscience 2019 Distinguished Alumnus Award.
-He is principal at Thomas Johnson Associates, an environmental and water expert consulting firm based in Sausalito, Calif., and Middleton, Wis.
+He is principal of Thomas Johnson Associates, an environmental and water expert consulting firm based in Sausalito, Calif., and Middleton, Wis.

 Bill Albracht served as the Bettendorf (Iowa) Fourth of July parade grand marshal.
 Bill was the youngest Green Beret captain, at the age of 21, to command combat troops in Vietnam.
 He is the recipient of three Silver Stars for gallantry in action, three Purple Hearts, five Bronze stars and other awards for combat valor.
 He was a special agent with the U. S. Secret Service, protecting six presidents for more than 25 years.
 Bill also conducted criminal investigations for the Department of the Treasury.
 He retired in 2001 as the assistant special-agent-in-charge of the Secret Service Washington, D.C., office.